Who Audits the Auditor

 Every two years, SAO is audited by an independent public accountant under contract with the Office of Financial Management (OFM).
 These post audits generally focus on our administrative operations.
 Like all state agencies, we are required to report on how we plan to resolve any audit issues, and the Director of OFM issues an annual report on the audit resolution status.

-Download a copy of OFM audit report:
+Download a copy of the latest SAO audit: